Avatar (franchise): Box office performance

 The first film grossed $2.92 billion worldwide and is the highest-grossing film in history.
-The second film, The Way of Water, has grossed $2.34 billion worldwide and currently ranks as the third highest-grossing film.
-The third, fourth, and fifth films in the series are expected to have a budget of $250 million.
+The second film, The Way of Water, has grossed $2.34 billion worldwide and currently ranks as the fourth highest-grossing film in history.
+In 2017, the fourth and fifth films in the series were expected to have a budget of $250 million each.